tidwall/gjson/README.md

 ## Check for the existence of a value

-Sometimes you may want to see if the value actually existed in the json document.
+Sometimes you just want to know you if a value exists.

 ```go
 value := gjson.Get(json, "name.last")